Experience

 This beautiful isle was born in a fiery explosion of two volcanoes.

 The banyan tree came to Lahaina from India when only eight feet tall.
 William O. Smith, the Maui sheriff, planted it in 1873 to mark the 50th anniversary of the founding of Lahaina’s first Christian mission.
-Today the banyan has 12 major trunks, varying girths and reaches upward to a height of 15 metres stretching outward over a 61 metre area.
+By the time large fires arrived on Maui in August 2023, it was the largest banyan in the United States.
+It had grown to more than 60 feet with 12 major trunks and reached a height of 15 metres stretching outward over a 61-metre area.
+Unfortunately, many branches were destroyed by the fires however, with a lot of care, the banyan is now thriving and there is still plenty to see and do that is away from the fire-affected areas of Lahaina Town.

 While on Maui, you can explore the Maui Tropical Plantation which consists of 45 hectares of crops.
 Learn how to husk a coconut, create a delicious tropical fruit boat and string a fragrant lei.
 Then catch the Tropical Tram on a 40-minute circuit to see fruit cutting demonstrations, visit the marketplace and learn how to start your own tropical garden.